 Whale Depredation: Killer whale depredation of the survey's sablefish catches has been a problem in the BS since the beginning of the survey (Sasaki 1987).
-Killer whale depredation primarily occurs in the eastern BS, AI, and Western GOA and to a lesser extent in recent years in the Central GOA.
+Killer whale depredation primarily occurs in the BS, AI, WGOA, and to a lesser extent in recent years in the CGOA (Table 3.11).
 Depredation is easily identified by reduced sablefish catch and the presence of lips or jaws and bent, straightened, or broken hooks.
 Since 1990, portions of the gear at stations affected by killer whale depredation during the domestic longline survey have been excluded from the analysis of catch rates, RPNs, and RPWs.
-Killer whale depredation has been fairly consistent since 1996, which corresponds to when the AI and the BS were added to the survey (Table 3.11).
-A high of ten BS stations were depredated in 2009, which significantly impacted catch and biased the abundance index leading to using the 2007 BS RPN estimate to interpolate the 2009 and 2010 BS RPNs (Hanselman et al. 2009).
+The AI and the BS were added to the domestic longline survey in 1996 and this is when killer whale depredation increased.
+In 2009, 10 BS stations were depredated, which significantly impacted catch and biased the abundance index leading to using the 2007 BS RPN estimate to interpolate the 2009 and 2010 BS RPNs (Hanselman et al. 2009).
 In 2011, depredation levels in the BS were similar to previous years with catches at 7 of 16 stations affected.
-There was higher depredation in the AI in 2012 than most years (5 of 14).
+This year, a new high of 11 stations were depredated, although fewer skates were removed from the analysis in comparison to 2009.
+When the AI was last sampled in 2012, an all time high of 5 of 14 stations were depredated.
+Depredation went up in the CGOA this year as well.
+Two stations were affected by depredation, when it is typically 0 or 1 (Table 3.11).

 Sperm whale depredation affects longline catches in the GOA, but evidence of depredation is not accompanied by obvious decreases in sablefish catch or common occurrence of lips and jaws or bent and broken hooks.
 Data on sperm whale depredation have been collected since the 1998 longline survey (Table 3.11).
 Sperm whales are often observed from the survey vessel during haulback but do not appear to be depredating on the catch.
 Sperm whale depredation during the longline survey is recorded at the station level and is defined as sperm whales being present during haulback with the occurrence of damaged sablefish in the catch.
-Sperm whales are most commonly observed in the Central and Eastern GOA, with the majority of depredation occurring in the West Yakutat and East Yakutat/Southeast areas.
+Sperm whales are most commonly observed in the Central and Eastern

+GOA, with the majority of depredation occurring in the West Yakutat and East Yakutat/Southeast areas.
 Depredation has been variable since 1998.